-Test season can feel heavyโnot just for students, but for families, too.
+Test season can feel heavy.
+Not just for students, but for families, too.
 Worry, pressure, and uncertainty often settle in, leaving kids stressed and parents unsure of how to help.
-But here's the encouraging part: parents play a critical role in helping their child navigate these challenging momentsโand they donโt have to do it alone.
+But parents play a critical role in helping their child navigate these challenging moments.

 What is Test Anxiety?

-First, itโs important to understand what test anxiety really isโand isnโt.
+First, itโs important to understand what test anxiety is and isnโt.
 While some nerves before a test are completely normal, test anxiety goes further.
 Itโs when fear or worry grows strong enough to interfere with a studentโs ability to focus, think clearly, or even function during a test.
 Parents might notice things like:

 - Trouble sleeping or eating.